technomancy/leiningen/doc/PLUGINS.md

 work with `lein new`.
 See
 [the documentation for the new task](https://github.com/Raynes/lein-newnew/) for details on how to build templates.

-## Utility library for plugin creators

-Plugin creators often have to do the same sorts of things, such as manage dependencies and provide support for multiple versions of Leiningen.
-To help you avoid duplication of code, use [leinjacker](https://github.com/sattvik/leinjacker), a library that contains a number of utilities, including:

-1. A version of `eval-in-project` that works with Leiningen 1.x and Leiningen 2.
-2. Utilities for querying and manipulating project dependencies.

-If you have functionality that you think may be useful to add to leinjacker, feel free to fork the project and submit a pull request.

 ## Have Fun